xetus-oss/salt-testbed/README.md

 	* [Saltstack Development](#saltstack-development)
 * [FAQ](#faq)

+---

 # Testbed Overview

 * Consists of 4 VMs, `primarymaster`, `secondarymaster`, `minion1`, and `minion2`.
 Only `primarymaster` and `minion1` are started by default.
-* Allows for yaml-based configuration of practical provisioning parameters on a per VM basis (salt version, cpus, memory amount, etc).
-See [testbed-defaults.yaml](testbed-defaults.yaml).
+* Allows for yaml-based configuration of practical provisioning parameters on a per VM basis (salt version, cpus, memory amount, etc) through a local `testbed.yaml` file.
+See [testbed-defaults.yaml](testbed-defaults.yaml) for more information.
-* Connects all the VMs to a common private network with consistent static addresses for each VM.
+* Connects all the VMs to a common private network with consistent static IP addresses for each VM.
 * Includes provisioning scripts that externalize the salt configuration (`/etc/salt/`) to `host-data/{system_name}/salt-etc`.
-* Provides tools to make it easy to run development versions of salt (useful for salt hacking).
+* Provides scripts to make it easy to run saltstack from locally built source code (useful for salt hacking).

 # Quick Start